Our Commitment to Privacy.

-Macquarie Telecom Group Limited and Macquarie Telecom Pty Ltd (Macquarie Telecom or we) respect your rights to privacy under the Privacy Act 1988 (Cth) (the Privacy Act).
+Macquarie Technology Group Limited and its subsidiaries (Macquarie Telecom or we) respect your rights to privacy under the Privacy Act 1988 (Cth) (the Privacy Act).
 We are required to comply with the Australian Privacy Principles in the Privacy Act (the APPs) in respect of the collection, use, disclosure and handling of personal information from individuals.
-The Telecommunications Act 1997 (Cth) also governs our business, including the way we treat your personal information.
+The Telecommunications Act 1997 (Cth) also governs parts of our business, including the way we treat your personal information.

 What kind of personal information do we collect and hold?

 Personal information is any information or opinion that identifies or can be used to identify, an individual.
 Macquarie Telecom’s target markets are the corporate and government sectors and our customers are almost exclusively business entities or government agencies.
 As such, the collection of personal information is limited and will

 generally only occur incidentally to our provision of services to your business or agency, or performance of certain associated functions (the Services).

 The personal information that we collect and hold about you may include: